Associate Degree Nursing

 - The TEAS exam is available on the McKinney Campus.
 The Testing Center can accommodate 34 applicants on each test date.

 - The application will be considered with a minimum total composite score of 65%.
-The individual components of the TEAS score (Reading, Math, English and Science) need to be 50% or higher.
+The Reading and Science components of the TEAS score needs to be 50% or higher.

 - A TEAS score is accepted if it is within one year of the application deadline date.